-1. Download the hardware location chart, the cable connection table, the configuration data table, and the optional redundant ac power switch connection chart from the following Web site:
+- 1. Download the hardware location chart, the cable connection table, the configuration data table, and the optional redundant ac power switch connection chart from the following Web site: - www.ibm.com/storage/support/2145 - a.
+Click the Plan/upgrade tab. - b.

-- b.
 Under Sizing/Capacity, click SAN Volume Controller planning. - c.
 Click your language to view the Planning Guide abstract.
-The charts and tables are under the Related information heading. - 2.
-Use the hardware location chart to record the physical configuration of your system. - 3.
-Use the cable connection table to record how you want your SAN Volume Controller units, the uninterruptible power supply units, and the IBM System Storage Productivity Center to be connected. - 4.
+The charts and tables are under the Related information heading.

+- 3. Use the cable connection table to record how you want your SAN Volume Controller units, the uninterruptible power supply units, and the IBM System Storage Productivity Center to be connected. - 4.
 Use the configuration data table to record the data that you and the IBM service representative need before the initial installation.